quickpod/boundless/README.md

 > \[!WARNING]
 > Make sure your USDC, wallet, and RPC endpoint are all on the **same network**

+If you don't know what any of this means, please read the [Account Setup Guide](./ACCOUNT.md) first.

 ### Supported Networks

 | Network          | `NETWORK` Value |